shufps/reference/README.md

 Changed Troika for SIMD calculations.
-Calculates 32 or 64 hashs in parallel.
+Calculates 32, 64, 128 (SSE) or 256 (AVX) hashs in parallel.

 Original README: